software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/reflect.md

 - `RelocatableValue` (for pointer)
 - `CairoStruct` (for more complex types)

-You can use it to print cairo data and compare complex structures.
+You can use it to print Cairo data and compare complex structures.

 ```cairo title=Printing
 %lang starknet